The Triangle of Health

 We are systemic beings.
-Everything - body, mind, and chemistry -- is connected with and affecting everything else is.
+Everything - body, mind, and chemistry - connects with and affects everything else.

 If I drink too much caffeine it affects my neurology and my thinking.
-If I don’t exercise it affects my tension levels, affects my digestion and, through retaining lactic acid, actually causes anxious feelings.
-And if I don’t manage my moods it affects my digestion, appetite, and tension levels to name a few effects.
+If I don’t exercise it affects physical tension, my digestion and, through retaining lactic acid, actually causes anxious feelings.
+And if I don’t manage my moods this affects my digestion, appetite, and tension levels to name a few effects.

-Unless we pay attention to all three sides if the Triangle we are making life difficult for ourselves.
+Unless we pay attention to all three sides of the Triangle we are making life difficult for ourselves.
 For example: